dejanstrbac/spa/README.md

       }
     }

+### Remote Templates
+Maybe some templates are too big or rarely called upon to be included in the page.
+Such templates can be loaded Just-In-Time, by defining a `remoteTemplate` to true, and passing the name of path to `templateName`.
+Note that the same origin policy applies here, and the template must be on the same domain.
+The template will be automatically cached so the next time it is needed, no network request will be made.

+    return {
+      data: {},
+      options: {
+        remoteTemplate: true,
+        templateName: '/spa_templates/remote'
+      }
+    }

 ### Redirecting
 Sometimes you might want to redirect to another path, especially if you have actions which don't render anything as above.
 To do so, just add the `redirectTo` variable in the options object of the response, setting the destination path as value: